 Although dividing illiquid wealth that is tied up in the business will always be a challenge.
 If the aim is to avoid selling assets, succession planning needs to begin early and undergo regular reviews as the value of the business and other assets change over time.
 And in order to adjust to the changing circumstances and goals of the beneficiaries.

-Succession planning is complex, especially for family businesses, but innovative tools can help ensure equality, choice and security for everyone involved.
+Succession planning is complex, especially for family businesses, but innovative life insurance solutions can help ensure equality, choice and security for everyone involved.
 Using flexible wealth planning solutions, it is possible to allow for liquidity pay outs for heirs who won’t be inheriting the family business.
 Not only does this flexibility help smooth the succession process; it gives heirs the security and freedom of choice they need to determine their own future.

 Learn more about our new offer